2020-DEV-159/Tic-Tac-Toe/README.md

 # Functional Cases:
 ```
+player X turn will played by user,player O turn will be played by Computer(Computer turn will be immediately played after player X turn)

 1) Player X should be always given the first move and should be able to place the mark in gameBoard
 2) Player 0 should be given the next move , following player X
 3) Player X should be given the next move , following player O